Mjdhsn49/my_react_app/README.md

 ### `docker-compose up --build`

-Builds the docker you may ignore the temporary wardnings during the build process after succesfull build
+Builds the docker you may ignore the temporary warnings during the build process after succesfull build

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser